tupelobound/tupelobound/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tupelobound&label=Profile%20views&color=0e75b6&style=flat" alt="tupelobound" /> </p>

+In recent years I've developed a strong passion for all things data and for building things with code.
+I love losing myself in a coding challenge and get a real buzz out of solving problems and seeing things work.
+I'm very eager to contribute my curiosity, enthusiasm and expertise to the field of data engineering.

 - 🌱 I’m currently improving my SQL skills in my quest for SQL mastery

 - ⚡ Fun fact **I used to live and work in China**